mauricioklein/mauricioklein.github.io/_posts/2016-08-07-what-the-hell-are-promises.md

 No problem until here.

-But now, let's consider that you've 5 time consuming operations to perform and, after the last one successfully executed, you want to log a message in the console:
+But now, let's consider a more complex situation:

+Let's suppose that you're registering a new user in you platform, and, so, you need to perform 3 time consuming operations:

+* **Operation 1**: Create many records on database, like user profile, account, preferences, etc;
+* **Operation 2**: Validate user credit card;
+* **Operation 3**: Send welcome email;

+So, let's use our new branch function with callbacks to perform that.

 {% highlight javascript %}
 timeConsumingOperation(1,